DrMHY/homepage.github.io/_pages/about.md

 - Isomorphic drivers and heterogeneous responses of international contractors' social responsibility (NSFC, 2023-2026, RMB 460k).
 PI.
 - Risk management and resilience improvement for urban transportation infrastructure (STCSM, 2023-2024, RMB 100k).
 PI.
 - Faculty training and teaching reform on intelligent audit of public projects (MOE, 2022-2023, RMB 20k).
 PI.
 - Course teaching reform on Research methodology and essay writing of MSc program (SHU-SILC, 2023, RMB 20k).
-PI
+PI.
 - The governance for sustainability of international PPP projects: A perspective of institutional logic.
 (MOE, 2020-2023, RMB 80k).
 PI.
 - The governance of international PPP projects: A perspective of sustainable development (NAU, 2017, RMB 10k).
 PI.
 - Innovation islands, flexible innovation, and capacity promotion for mega infrastructure projects (NSFC, 2017-2022).
 Co-investigator.